idris-Ak/soil-fullstack-webapp/README.md

 ## How To Run The Program
 1. Ensure Node.js is installed so that you can install the project dependencies if required.
 Use this link to install Node.js if not already installed:
     - `https://nodejs.org/en/download`
-2. Install necessary dependencies by running `npm install` in your terminal if the dependencies aren't already installed.
+2. Install necessary dependencies by running `npm install` in the 'my-app' folder, 'express' folder and 'admin-app' folder in your terminal if the dependencies aren't already installed.
 3. Navigate to the express folder by running `cd express` in your terminal.
 4. Start the server by executing `node server.js` in your terminal.
 5. On a separate terminal, navigate to the front end code by running `cd my-app` in your terminal.
+6. To start the admin dashboard front end code, go to the 'admin-app' folder by running `cd admin` and then cd `admin-app` in your terminal.
-6. Start the program by executing `npm start` in the terminal.
+7. Start the program by executing `npm start` in the terminal.

 ## References For Product Images
 *Organic Apples*